lqanh11/Interactive_AblationZone_Segmentation/README.md

 ## How to run

-This repository includes the necessary code and configuration files to replicate our work on ablation zone segmentation.
+This repository contains the complete codebase and configuration files required to reproduce our work on ablation zone segmentation.

+Please refer to the instructions provided in the following folders:
+- `Automatic_Segmentation/` – for fully automatic segmentation methods
+- `Interactive_Segmentation/` – for interactive segmentation approaches

 ### System requirements
 The source code is intended to run on a Linux workstation equipped with a GPU card.